C# Tutorial and source code

 Integration with the .NET framework

 One of the key features of C# is its integration with the .NET framework, which provides a rich set of libraries and tools for building applications.
 The .NET framework offers a wide range of functionality, including file I/O, networking, database access, user interface design, and more.
-This allows developers to leverage pre-built components and reduce development time.
+This allows developers to use pre-built components and reduce development time.

 Common Language Infrastructure (CLI)